petarov/appstore-web-search/README.md

-# iTunes Web Search
+# App Store Web Search

-// TODO
+A web app that can query the Apple App Store in your browser.
+A blend of Go's powerful WebAssembly caps and client side javascript.

 # Installation